JingHuangLab/openmm_deepmd_plugin/README.md

 This is a plugin for [OpenMM](http://openmm.org) that allows DeepPotential model to be used for defining forces.
-It is implemented with [Deepmd-kit](https://github.com/deepmodeling/deepmd-kit) and [TensorFlow](https://www.tensorflow.org/).
+It is implemented with [Deepmd-kit](https://github.com/deepmodeling/deepmd-kit).
 To use it, you create a TensorFlow graph with Deepmd-kit that takes particle positions as input and produces forces and energy as output.
 This plugin uses the graph to apply forces to particles during a simulation.